1993 Seattle Seahawks season

 The 1993 Seattle Seahawks season was the franchise's 18th in the National Football League (NFL).
 Playing under head coach and general manager Tom Flores, the team finished with a 6–10 win–loss record in the AFC West and missed the playoffs for the fifth straight season.
 In the first round of the 1993 NFL draft, Seattle selected quarterback Rick Mirer, who became their starter for the 1993 season.

 At the end of the season, running back Chris Warren, defensive tackle Cortez Kennedy, and safety Eugene Robinson were selected to play for the AFC in the 1994 Pro Bowl, the NFL's honorary all-star game.

+This season would mark the last time until 2004 the Seahawks played the New England Patriots.
+The Seahawks would not host the Patriots again until 2008.